knative/docs/docs/serving/using-a-tls-cert.md

           Example:

           ```yaml
-          # Please edit the object below.
+          # Edit the following object.
 Lines beginning with a '#' will be ignored.
-          # and an empty file will abort the edit.
+          # An empty file will abort the edit.
 If an error occurs while saving this
           # file will be reopened with the relevant failures.
           apiVersion: networking.istio.io/v1alpha3
           kind: Gateway